UtbOvertorneaPM/EquipmentManagementSystem/README.md

     }
    ```

- 8. Add a new site in IIS manager, make sure to set binding as https and sign it with a certificate.
+ 8. Start the IIS Manager application, and add a new site in IIS manager, make sure to set binding as https and sign it with a certificate.

  9. Edit folder permission so that the IIS user or default AppPool(IIS AppPool\DefaultAppPool)has full control over the application folder.